Panama: Post-intervention era

 Panama's Electoral Tribunal moved quickly to restore civilian constitutional government, reinstated the results of the May 1989 election on December 27, 1989, and confirmed the victory of President Guillermo Endara and Vice Presidents Guillermo Ford and Ricardo Arias Calderón.

 During its five-year term, the often-fractious government struggled to meet the public's high expectations.
 Its new police force was a major improvement over its predecessor but was not fully able to deter crime.
 Ernesto Pérez Balladares was sworn in as president on September 1, 1994, after an internationally monitored election campaign.

-Balladares ran as the candidate for a three-party coalition dominated by the Democratic Revolutionary Party (PRD), the erstwhile political arm of military dictatorships.
-Perez Balladares worked skillfully during the campaign to rehabilitate the PRD's image, emphasizing the party's populist Torrijos roots rather than its association with Noriega.
-He won the election with only 33 percent of the vote when the major non-PRD forces splintered into competing factions.
-His administration carried out economic reforms and often worked closely with the US on implementation of the Canal treaties.

-On September 1, 1999, Mireya Moscoso, the widow of former President Arnulfo Arias Madrid, took office after defeating PRD candidate Martín Torrijos, son of Omar Torrijos, in a free and fair election.
+On September 1, 1999, Mireya Moscoso, the widow of former president Arnulfo Arias Madrid, took office after defeating PRD candidate Martín Torrijos, son of Omar Torrijos, in a free and fair election.
 During her administration, Moscoso attempted to strengthen social programs, especially for child and youth development, protection, and general welfare.
 Moscoso's administration successfully handled the Panama Canal transfer and was effective in the administration of the Canal.